research-team/grants/dream/intro.md

 Data structures:

-- Lightweight ontology - the data structure maintainable on a robotic system, usually contains facts, rules and relations and reperesented as probabilistic ontology
+- Lightweight ontology --- the data structure maintainable on a robotic system, usually contains facts, rules and relations and reperesented as probabilistic ontology
-- Realistic neural network (rNN) - used for simulation of mammalian behavior and learning using real life experience of the robotic system.
+- Realistic spiking neural network (sNN) --- used for simulation of mammalian behavior and learning using real life experience of the robotic system.

 ![Components diagram](components.png)

 - a.
-In this position robotic system transfers the accumulated experience in the lightweight ontologies structures into rNN
+In this position robotic system transfers the accumulated experience in the lightweight ontologies structures into sNN
 - b.
 Processing is done as follows:
-  - Firstly the accumulated experience in the form of light weight ontologies is transferred from a robotic system to the processing center
+  - Firstly the accumulated experience in the form of lightweight ontologies is transferred from a robotic system to the processing center
-  - Light weight ontologies should be translated in the form applicable to the rNN
+  - Lightweight ontologies should be translated in the form applicable to the sNN
-  - Then applied to the rNN that is trained and is producing new updated behavior strategies during some period of time (over night) updating the neuronal circuits
+  - Then applied to the sNN that is trained and is producing new updated behavior strategies during some period of time (over night) updating the neuronal circuits
   - Then updated neuronal circuits should be translated in the form of lightweight ontologies applied to the robotic system
 - c.
 The updated lightweight ontologies are transferred to the robotic system and applied to it.